Elderly man playing guitar for a delighted older woman.

 Schedule an Ulcerative Colitis Consultation

-If you’re experiencing symptoms of ulcerative colitis in the San Jose, CA area, contact colorectal surgeon Aaron Parrish, MD today to schedule an appointment.
-Dr. Parrish has extensive experience treating patients with ulcerative colitis, and he may be able to help you, too.
-Give our Los Gatos proctology office a call at (408) 358-2868.
-Dr. Parrish sees patients in the San Jose communities of Los Gatos, Morgan Hill, Gilroy, Salinas, Hollister, and Monterey.
+If you’re experiencing symptoms of ulcerative colitis in the San Jose, CA area, contact colorectal surgeons Aaron Parrish, MD and Asya Ofshteyn, MD, MPH today to schedule an appointment.
+San Jose Colorectal has extensive experience treating patients with ulcerative colitis, and he may be able to help you, too.
+Give our San Jose proctology office a call at (408) 478-6750.
+We see patients in the San Jose communities of Los Gatos, Morgan Hill, Gilroy, Salinas, Hollister, and Monterey.